 A stud finder helps to locate the studs.
 Pre-drill, then mount the standards to the wall in the location of your studs, 3″ screws.

 Once the standards are installed, hook your shelving brackets into the standards, and place your wire shelf on top.
 I installed the wire shelf upside down so that the “turned down edge” at the front of the shelf was facing up.

-Doing this accomplished two things: 1.) it created a lip/edge to the shelf so that stuff on the shelf won’t fall off, and 2.) the edge won’t interfere with the PVC pipe that will be hanging below.
+Doing this accomplishes two things: 1.) it creates a lip/edge to the shelf so that stuff on the shelf won’t fall off, and 2.) the edge won’t interfere with the PVC pipe that will be hanging below.

 4.)
 Cut PVC pipe.